anybox/odoo-docker/README.md

     ├── odoo :       docker image for **Odoo** (Community) ├── odoo-ee :    docker image for **Odoo EE**
-    ├── odoo-oca :   docker image for **Odoo + OCA modules** ├── postgresql : docker image for **PostgreSQL with an init script**
+    ├── odoo-oca :   docker image for **Odoo + OCA modules**

 ## Build the docker images